mn519019/mn519019/README.md

 ### 👋 Hi there Welcome to Rick's Git Repository! 👋

-- 🔭 I work as a  Site Reliability Engineer
+- 🔭 I work as a  Devops/Cloud Engineer
 - 🌱 I’m currently learning Python & Kubernetes
 - 💬 Ask me about IT Operations and Cloud Stratigies
 - 📫 How to reach me: my931uow@gmail.com